 Greet the children by name and with the words, "The grace of Christ be with you."
 Prompt the children to respond with the same words.
 Invite children to help set the scene.
 This is the First Sunday of Advent.
-Provide a Bible, a purple cloth, and an Advent wreath with four battery-operated candles.
+Provide a Bible, a purple cloth, and four Advent candles to set on the table.